JuliaSmoothOptimizers/RipQP.jl/docs/src/tutorial.md

 stats1 = ripqp(QM, iconf = InputConfig(w = w))
 ```

-This will save one matrix and the associated two right hand sides of the PC method every three iterations.
+This will save one matrix and the associated two right hand sides of the PC method every three iterations starting at
+iteration four.
 Then, you can read the saved files with:

 ```julia